JueWangTHU/CLAPE-SMB/README.md

 ### 4. triplet.py
 Implementation of the total training setting, please kindly refer to the document of PyTorch-lightning for details.
-(1.9.5)
+(1.9.5) You can train new models with prepared embeddings and set hyperparamaters here.

 ### 5. pre.py
 This python file generates protein sequence embeddings, ESM-2 and ProtBert were provided.